Kubernetes PetSets

 The Kubernetes networking model details that each Pod should have a routable IP address.
 This makes communication between Pods easier by not requiring any NAT or port mappings we had with earlier versions of Docker networking.

 With Kubernetes, for example, we can have a web server and database server placed in the same Pod and use the local interface for cross-communication.
-Furthermore, as there is no additional translation, performance is better than a NAT approach.
+Furthermore, there is no additional translation, so performance is better than that of a NAT approach.

 Kubernetes network proxy